ibm-cloud-docs/vmwaresolutions/cr/cr_orderinginstance-addon-services.md

 You can select various add-on services for {{site.data.keyword.cr}}.

-[Veeam Backup and Replication 12.1](/docs/vmwaresolutions?topic=vmwaresolutions-veeamvm_overview) is a required service, which is automatically included in the {{site.data.keyword.cr}} instance.
+[Veeam Backup and Replication](/docs/vmwaresolutions?topic=vmwaresolutions-veeamvm_overview) is a required service, which is automatically included in the {{site.data.keyword.cr}} instance.
 A Linux® hardened repository is already chosen for you.

 An edge gateway is required.
 This action provides the virtual air-gap and manages access to the isolated recovery environment.
 You can bring your own gateway appliance or choose from the following options:
    * Gateway cluster with Juniper® vSRX